 The name Troy refers both to a place in legend and a real-life archaeological site.
 In legend, Troy is a city that was besieged for 10 years and eventually conquered by a Greek army led by King Agamemnon.
 The reason for this "Trojan War" was, according to Homer's "Iliad," the abduction of Helen, a queen from Sparta.
 This abduction was done by Paris, the son of Troy's King Priam.
 Throughout the "Iliad" the gods constantly intervene in support of characters on both sides of the conflict.

-Troy also refers to a real-life ancient city located on the northwest coast of Turkey which, since antiquity, has been identified by many as being the Troy discussed in the legend.
+Troy also refers to a real ancient city located on the northwest coast of Turkey which, since antiquity, has been identified by many as being the Troy discussed in the legend.
 Whether the Trojan War actually took place, and whether the site in northwest Turkey is the same Troy, is a matter of debate.
 The modern-day Turkish name for the site is Hisarlik.

 Troy the legend

-The Trojan War is believed to have taken place near the end of the Bronze Age.
+The Trojan War is thought to have taken place near the end of the Bronze Age.
 That is around or before 1200 B.C.
 It took place around the time that a civilization that we call Mycenaean flourished in Greece.
 They built great palaces and developed a system of writing.

 The earliest accounts of this war come from Homer, who lived around the eighth century B.C., several centuries after the events took place.
 They do not appear to have been written down until even later, likely during the sixth century B.C., when a tyrant named Peisistratus ruled Athens.